hack4impact/feedback-survey-automation/README.md

 ## Guide to Running Locally

-See the detailed [Guide to Running Locally GitHub Wiki]
+See the [Guide to Running Locally GitHub Wiki]

 ## Guide to Developing Locally

-See the detailed [Guide to Developing Locally GitHub Wiki]
+See the [Guide to Developing Locally GitHub Wiki]

 ## How it Works

-See the wiki page [How it works]
+See the [How it Works Wiki]

 ## Tools & Technologies